 Remember - there is no “one size fits all” for blogging.
 Just think of what is appropriate for you, create a content plan and schedule, and you’re off!
 Your social media prowess awaits....

-Want some more excellent monkey advice to help with your social media?
+Want some more excellent monkey advice to help with your social media marketing?
 It's your lucky day!
 We've put together a FREE eBook that'll help you manage your social media in under 20 minutes a day.
 Did we mention it's free?
 Click here!